 - 1. Reprimand

 - 2. Reduction in grade

 - 3. Fail grade for the assessment event

-- Fail grade for the subject
+- 4. Fail grade for the subject

-- 5. Exclusion from UTS:INSEARCH
+- 5. Exclusion from UTS:INSEARCH.

 If you are found to have breached the Academic Misconduct Policy, you will be contacted by the Student Conduct Committee by email to schedule a time to meet with the committee members to discuss the allegation.

-All appeals must be in writing addressed to the Dean of Studies and lodged with the Student Centre within seven days of the date you are notified of the decision.
+If you want to make an appeal, all appeals must be in writing addressed to the Dean of Studies and lodged with the Student Centre within seven days of the date you are notified of the decision.
 You must demonstrate that there were procedural or factual errors in the decision made.